 An SNSP is an unregulated interconnector that is able to actively participate in the spot market.
 It can do this by offering different prices to transport electricity.
 However, depending on its bidding strategy, an SNSP can also act like a regulated interconnector by offering a price of zero.
-Basslink is currently the only SNSP operating in the NEM and is subject to a number of operating restrictions placed on it by the Tasmanian Government.
+Basslink is currently the only SNSP in the NEM and is subject to a number of operating restrictions placed on it by the Tasmanian Government.

 This chapter provides context for the assessment of the rule change proposal in Chapter 6 and Chapter 7.
 It outlines how SNSPs in the NEM operate and earn revenue, discusses how offers are made, and briefly covers how electrical losses can impact dispatch outcomes.
-Specific restrictions around how Basslink operates are also outlined.
+Specific restrictions on Basslink's participation in the market are also outlined.